crescentrose/sunshine/README.md

 on maintaining this project and turning it into the Next Big Thing I won't (at least for now) accept feature pull requests.
 However, if you find a bug or an especially egregious offense against Rust standards, please let me know.

+## License

+This program is licensed under the terms of the Apache license, version 2.0.
+The full text is available in the [LICENSE](LICENSE) file.